space-pagan/UMSL5320P3/README.md

 The crossover method to use.
 Defaults to single_point.
 * 'single_point' - Crossover point randomly selected
 * 'two_point' - Two crossover points randomly selected.
-* 'arithmatic' - ax1 + (1-a)y1 where a is controlled by global variable 'weight'.
+* ~~'arithmetic'~~ - arithmetic crossover is impossible with a binary encoded GA

 #### mmethod
 The mutation method to use.
-Defaults to gaussian.
+Defaults to uniform.
-* 'gaussian' - x = x + gaussian(0, std)
+* ~~'gaussian'~~ - gaussian mutation is impossible with a binary encoded GA
-* 'uniform' - sets x to a unifrom random value from x_min to x_max.
+* 'uniform' - sets x to a random binary digit

 ## Authors